OPERA PROGRAMS BERLIN

 SCHOLARSHIPS

-We have a few partial scholarships up to 30% off tuition.
+We have a few partial scholarships up to 20% off tuition.
 If you would like to be considered for a scholarship, please email us your CV/resume at [email protected].
+Please include how this program will aid you in furthering your career.

 REGISTRATION